 Acting as both training camp and laboratory, it is a diverse, multidisciplinary program where unexpected collisions and obsessive attention to detail expose a rich seam of creative potential.
-Media Studies presents an opportunity to develop individual practice, where students hone their dexterity with established and progressive media, actively testing modes of production through focused acts of doing and making.
+Communication Media Studies presents an opportunity to develop individual practice, where students hone their dexterity with established and progressive media, actively testing modes of production through focused acts of doing and making.

 STUDIO/ LAB / WORKSHOPS

 AA COMMUNICATION & MEDIA // As techniques and tools of communication, fabrication, and computation are regularly revised in the field, AA Media deploys a range of skills aimed at both reinforcing and reinventing the methods in which students approach design and architecture.
 AA Media operates over the Autumn and Winter terms and is composed of two primary groups; Studio and 'Saturday School'.

 STUDIO (CMS-CORE) // Media Studies Core courses are studio based and address a particular aspect of architectural production, within the scope of a single course topic, providing students with the knowledge and skills associated with a wide range of contemporary design, communication and fabrication media.
 They are a requirement for Foundation, First Year and Second Year students, but courses are open to any student enrolled in the 3rd year or Diploma School.

 AA unit tutors, as well as staff from workshops, computing and the AV department, teach these weekly courses alongside specialists from outside of the school.
 This year’s courses address diverse media including; drawing, video, photography, animation, narrative, physical assemblage, analogue and digital fabrication, 3D scanning, web-based media, and mixed reality

 CMS SATURDAY SCHOOL